 In our lab, we primarily use human umbilical vein endothelial cells (HUVECs).
 Endothelial cells are the cell type that line blood vessels.
 Earlier, I mentioned that arteries carry oxygenated blood away from the heart and veins carry deoxygenated blood to the the heart.
 However, in a fetus’s circulatory system, the umbilical artery and vein do the opposite.
 This is in part because the fetus’s lungs are not quite functional as they still haven’t breathed for themselves yet.
 They receive their oxygen from the mother through the umbilical vein and send their waste back through the umbilical arteries.
 I’m interested in studying blood vessels that carry oxygen to the tissues—the blood vessels that essentially are “feeding” the tissue—thus the reason I am using HUVECs.
 Later, I will likely branch out and examine other blood vessel (endothelial) cell types to see if I find similar patterns.

-I look at my cells under the microscope and see if they have grown.
+As a vascular biologist, I look at my cells under the microscope and see if they have grown.
 If they have grown the appropriate amount, they are ready to be used in an experiment!
 Every experiment begins with a hypothesis and a prediction: what do I think is going to happen and why?
 These educated guesses are based on findings from previous research.
 Next I design an experiment that I think will best answer that question.
 Typically that involves modifying what previous scientists have done in addition to incorporating my own ideas.
 Then once the experiment has been completed, I will analyze the results and draw conclusions.
 While this sounds simple enough, research is mainly optimizing these experiments.
 In fact, the majority of experiments fail.
 I have not only gained strong critical-thinking and problem-solving skills, but I have also learned how to persevere.

 Today, I wanted to put my cells under low oxygen conditions, otherwise known as hypoxia.
 Hypoxia is important to study because in different diseases, specific tissues can become hypoxic and detrimental biological effects can occur, including cell death.
 Hypoxia can also affect the whole body, such as when people travel to high altitude conditions.
 I’m putting my cells under this condition because the molecule I’m interested in is thought to play a role in influencing the mechanisms of hypoxia from acute to chronic states.